All Episodes

 You cannot take the votes away from Trump.

-You can't deny him the nominee.
+You can't deny him the nomination.

-If he shows up, however short, if it's if it's 75 delegates short, 50 delegates, 150.
+If he shows up, however short, if it's 75 delegates short, 50 delegates, 150, you can't take it away from him.

-If Cruz pulls off a major upset and happens to win over 60% of the remaining delegates and happens to best Trump, you can't take it away from Cruz, but neither of them get to 1273.
+If Cruz pulls off a major upset and happens to win over 60% of the remaining delegates and happens to best Trump, you can't take it away from Crew, but neither of them get to 1273.

 You can't take it away from him.